mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 requires a Formidable (14+) Electronics (computers) check (INT) to bypass.
 If the silent alarm is tripped, armed security will respond.
-The Travellers can break in and run off with the instrument but a stolen chromatophone suddenly appearing in tonight’s show is very suspicious and will surely lead back to them.
+The Travellers can break in and run off with the instrument but a stolen chromatophone suddenly appearing in tonight's show is very suspicious and will surely lead back to them.

 An Average (8+) Carouse or Admin check finds the shop owner, Ikri